Understanding This Benchmark Rate Is the Key to Unlocking Potential Savings on Your Monthly Energy Costs

 Wondering what is price to compare (electricity) and why it dictates your monthly costs?
 The Price to Compare (PTC) is the base generation supply rate (per kWh) charged by your local utility company when you do not actively select an independent energy provider.
 If you live in a deregulated energy market, this single metric represents your utility standard service offer and serves as the ultimate benchmark to help you calculate electricity savings PTC.
 Knowing this exact figure allows you to confidently compare electricity suppliers, lock in predictable long-term pricing, and transition to cleaner renewable energy sources without worrying about overpaying on your PTC energy bill.

-The Price to Compare (PTC) is the specific cost per kilowatt-hour (kWh) that your local distribution utility charges for the actual energy you consume.
+The Price to Compare (PTC) is the default supply rate per kilowatt-hour (kWh) your local distribution utility charges for the electricity you consume.
 Think of it as the default setting for your home’s power.
 If you have never switched to a third-party energy supplier, you are automatically enrolled in this base rate.
-The utility secures electricity on your behalf and passes that expense directly to you, with supply charges tightly overseen by your state’s public utility commission.

 How Is the Utility Price to Compare Calculated?